• Skip to primary navigation

 Kale is a green vegetable and one of the healthiest vegetables you can eat.

-It contains vitamins A, C, K, and many other nutrients.
+It contains vitamins A, C, and K, and many other nutrients.

 Kale is also an excellent source of fiber and protein - two things that are essential for maintaining good health.